vihugoos/chatbox-server-tags/README.md

 ## About The Project

 <img src="https://user-images.githubusercontent.com/44311634/178651138-54b1b11c-0776-48d0-8ec8-436671eeab48.png" align="center" align="center" alt="Project Home Page">
-The Feedback Widget Server API to save the feedbacks in the database and send an email with complete information about the feedback to the administrator.
+An application to save messages in the database and count the words that appear the most that day.
+A scheduler is created to run the application every day.

 ### Built With